hwmaier/asciidoc-mscgen-filter/asciidoc-mscgen-readme.txt

 In addition to AsciiDoc you will need to have installed:

-- The mscgen command line utility (link:http://www.mcternan.me.uk/mscgen[]). mscgen must be excutable from the command line or a local copy present in the filter's directory.
+- The mscgen command line utility (link:http://www.mcternan.me.uk/mscgen[]). mscgen must be excutable from the command line.

 The filter was developed and tested on Windows using mscgen 0.9